madeso/bookshelf/content/books/97things/thing_73.md

 +++
-title = "Resist the Temptation of the Singleton Pattern" weight = 73
+title = "73: Resist the Temptation of the Singleton Pattern" weight = 73
 +++